Acorn Computers: BBC Master and Archimedes

-The BBC Master was launched in February 1986 and met with great success.
+The BBC Master was launched in February 1986 and met with considerable success.
 From 1986 to 1989, about 200,000 systems were sold, each costing £499, mainly to UK schools and universities.
-A number of enhanced versions were launched—for example, the Master 512, which had 512 KB of RAM and an internal 80186 processor for MS-DOS compatibility, and the Master Turbo, which had a 65C102 second processor.
+A number of enhanced versions were launched, for example, the Master 512, which had 512 KB of RAM and an internal 80186 processor for MS-DOS compatibility, and the Master Turbo, which had a 65C102 second processor.

 The first commercial use of the ARM architecture was in the ARM Development System, a Tube-linked second processor for the BBC Master which allowed one to write programs for the new system.
 It sold for £4,500 and included the ARM processor, 4 MB of RAM and a set of development tools with an enhanced version of BBC BASIC.
-This system did not include the three support chips—VIDC, MEMC, and IOC—which were later to form part of the Archimedes system.
+This system did not include the three support chips (VIDC, MEMC, and IOC) which were later to form part of the Archimedes system.
 They made their first appearance in the A500 second processor, which was used internally within Acorn as a development platform, and had a similar form-factor to the ARM development system.

 The second ARM-based product was the Acorn Archimedes desktop-computer, released in mid-1987, some 18 months after IBM launched their RISC-based RT PC.
 The first RISC-based home computer, using the ARM (Acorn RISC Machine) chip, the Archimedes was popular in the United Kingdom, Australasia and Ireland, and was considerably more powerful and advanced than most offerings of the day.
 The Archimedes was advertised in both printed and broadcast media.
 One example of such advertising is a mock-up of the RISC OS 2 desktop, showing some software application directories, with the advert text added within windows.
 However, the vast majority of home users opted for an Atari ST or Amiga when looking to upgrade their 8-bit micros.
 As with the BBC, the Archimedes instead flourished in schools and other educational settings but just a few years later in the early 1990s this market began stratifying into the PC-dominated world.
 Acorn continued to produce updated models of the Archimedes, including a laptop (the A4), and in 1994 launched the Risc PC, whose top specification would later include a 233 MHz StrongARM processor.
 These were sold mainly into education, specialist and enthusiast markets, such as professional composers using Sibelius 7.